CurvSurf/FindSurface-Samples/BasicSample/Readme.md

 Quick Start
 ------------

+### Building the sample

+Download FindSurface SDK library files at [our developer website](https://developers.curvsurf.com/downloads.jsp).

+Copy the lib directory in the zip file to BasicSample/vs14/libFindSurface.
+Or you may update the library path in the BasicSample.vcxproj file.

 ### Getting Started to develop your own application

 Our [developer website](https://developers.curvsurf.com/documentation.jsp) provides detailed instruction on how to develop by using FindSurface SDK.

+hello
 CONTACT
 -------